Adults often fear that strength training is unsafe for kids - find out in three simple steps how your child can benefit.

-Similar to adults, a structured strength training program can have favourable effects on a child’s musculoskeletal strength, body composition, cardio vascular risk factors and psycho-social well being.
+Similar to adults, a structured strength training program can have favorable effects on a child’s musculoskeletal strength, body composition, cardiovascular risk factors, and psycho-social well-being.

 When is the right age to introduce them to strength training?

-Between the ages of 11 to 16 is an ideal time to develop musculoskeletal strength, this will have a positive effect on a child’s ability to perform life’s everyday activities with greater energy and will increase a young athlete’s resistance to sports related injury.
-There is a growing trend in sports related injuries amongst young athletes this can be caused by muscular imbalances, poor conditioning and overtraining (doing to much too soon).
+Between the ages of 11 to 16 is an ideal time to develop musculoskeletal strength, this will have a positive effect on a child’s ability to perform life’s everyday activities with greater energy and will increase a young athlete’s resistance to sports-related injury.
+There is a growing trend in sports-related injuries amongst young athletes this can be caused by muscular imbalances, poor conditioning, and overtraining (doing too much too soon).

-Mentoring and learning from highly experienced strength & conditioning coaches is crucial to your child’s development.
+Mentoring and learning from highly experienced strength & conditioning coaches are crucial to your child’s development.

 Causes of injury

-A common cause of injury amongst young athletes is early specialisation.
+A common cause of injury amongst young athletes is early specialization.
 This is where a child performs a high amount of training in one particular sport which often leads to overuse injuries due to the repetitive stress on the body.
-Young athletes should be encouraged to take part in a variety of sports along side an appropriate strength training program in order to combat repetitive strain and overuse injuries.
+Young athletes should be encouraged to take part in a variety of sports alongside an appropriate strength training program in order to combat repetitive strain and overuse injuries.

 It’s not just the physical you need to look into